 How to Become a Hospital Administrator

-October 16, 2019 | Category: Healthcare Administration
+October 6, 2021 | Category: Healthcare Administration

-There are more than 6,000 hospitals in the United States with just under a million beds in their facilities, according to the American Hospital Association.
+There are nearly 6,100 hospitals and about 900,000 patient beds in the United States, according to the American Hospital Association.
 These are a mix of government-owned hospitals, privately run not-for-profit hospitals, and investor-owned (for-profit) hospitals, as well as psychiatric hospitals.

 What Does a Hospital Administrator Do?

-In a single day, a hospital administrator may need to hire a new head of the cardiology department, weigh in on a marketing campaign for the hospital’s imaging center, analyze feedback from patients about nurses, meet with the head of human relations to go over changes to the hospital’s ethics guidelines, and end the day by entertaining a potential donor.
+In a single day, a hospital administrator may need to hire a new head of the cardiology department, weigh in on a marketing campaign for the hospital’s imaging center, analyze feedback from patients about nurses, meet with the head of human resources to go over changes to the hospital’s ethics guidelines, and end the day by entertaining a potential donor.
 Hospital administrators must be able to work long hours, multitask, delegate work, and be effective communicators.

 Explore the Steps to Become a Hospital Administrator

-Obtain Professional Experience
+Step #2: Obtain Professional Experience

-Build a Professional Network
+Step #3: Build a Professional Network

-During undergraduate and early work experiences, it’s crucial for people who want to get into hospital management to establish strong contacts with experienced and influential administrators and healthcare leaders.
-Those relationships can in turn lead to job offers and referrals or simply result in knowledge of how to become a hospital administrator that can aid in job searches and future employment.
+During undergraduate and early work experiences, it’s crucial for those who want to enter hospital management to establish strong contacts with experienced and influential administrators and healthcare leaders.
+Those relationships can ultimately lead to job offers and referrals, or simply result in gaining knowledge that can aid in job searches and future employment.

 Hospital Administrator Salaries